tryton/trytond/doc/topics/views/index.rst

     * Elements take one or more columns when they are put in the table.
-If there are not enough free columns on the current row, the elements are put at the begining of the next row.
+If there are not enough free columns on the current row, the elements are put at the beginning of the next row.

 XML description